pAgrayB/Arduino-LED-Array/README.md

 # LED-Array
-This repository serves to docuement how to use and the power design of a 16-LED long array controlled by an Arduino Uno.
+This repository serves to document how to use the code for and the power design of a 16-LED long array controlled by an Arduino Uno.
 A single GPIO port is expanded using two SN74HC595N shift-registers and the SPI Arduino Library.

 ## How to Use Patterns.ino
 1. Open Patterns.ino in Arduino IDE